 Functional Skills qualifications provide reliable evidence of a learner's achievements against demanding content that is relevant to the workplace.
 The qualifications assess learners' underpinning subject knowledge and their ability to apply this knowledge to different contexts.
 They provide a foundation for progression to employment and further technical education, and they help learners to develop skills for everyday life.
 The Pearson Edexcel Functional Skills Qualification in Mathematics at Level 2 consists of one externally assessed assessment.
-Each assessment comprises two sections - a non-calculator section (calculator prohibited) and a calculator section (calculator permitted).
+Each assessment comprises two sections - a non-calculator section (calculator permitted).